Get ready for the inaugural Humanitarian Forensics Conference at ASU

 The submission portal is now closed.
 If you have submitted a proposal, you may expect a response no later than August 1.
 Official registration for the event will open by September 1—$10 for ASU students; $20 for all other attendees.
 If you have questions, please contact the organizers.

-ASU students who are interested in participating in the conference can receive credit by registering for course SIF 499 for undergraduates and SIF 599 for graduates.
-See course catalog for more information.
+ASU students who are interested in participating in the conference can receive credit by registering for course FOR 499 for undergraduates and SIF 594 for graduates.